 The Gabon forward had a chance of his own to put the visitors ahead but his 30-yard free kick flew marginally wide of the top-left corner.

-Mkhitaryan really should have put away his strike 10 yards out an angle but skewed his shot wide, and not long afterward - with halftime looming - Grosskreutz similarly wasted a chance by lofting his strike over the crossbar.
+Mkhitaryan really should have put away his strike 10 yards out an angle but skewed his shot wide, and not long afterwards - with half-time looming - Grosskreutz similarly wasted a chance by lofting his strike over the crossbar.

-The hosts brought on Jan Rosenthal at the break and looked a totally different team for the following 20 minutes, turning the momentum in their favor.
+The hosts brought on Jan Rosenthal at the break and looked a totally different team for the following 20 minutes, turning the momentum in their favour.

-Although clear chances were at a premium, Sebastian Jung had the best opportunity.
-He hit way wide of target when in acres of space from a Frankfurt counterattack on the right edge of the Dortmund box.
+Although clear chances were at a premium, Sebastian Jung had the best opportunity but he hit way wide of target when in acres of space from a Frankfurt counterattack on the right edge of the Dortmund box.

 Midway through the half, the game devolved into constant theatrics from Frankfurt's Carlos Zambrano and BVB's Robert Lewandowski, who were frustrating each other with niggling tackles and over-the-top reactions.

-A corner with 83 minutes gone was flicked on by Dortmund captain Sebastian Kehl, and it was Aubameyang who dumped Frankfurt out of the tournament with a header at the back post which flew into the back of the net.
+A Henrik Mkhitaryan corner with 83 minutes gone was flicked on by Dortmund captain Sebastian Kehl and it was Aubameyang who dumped Frankfurt out of the tournament with a header at the back post which flew into the back of the net.